mg-code/yii2-assets/README.md

 to the ```require``` section of your `composer.json` file.

 ### Install dependencies
-See [Dependency list](#dependency-list) section, there are described what dependencies you need to include for every asset.
+See [Assets](#assets) section, there are described what dependencies you need to include for every asset.

 To add those dependencies either run